 The answer, in a word, is "caching."
 When our friend looked up www.example.com, their recursive server retrieved and cached not only the AAAA record, but also a lot of other records.
 It cached the NS records for com and example.com, as well as the AAAA (and A) records for those name servers (and this action may, in turn, have caused the lookup and caching of other NS and AAAA/A records).
 Most importantly for this example, it also looked up and cached the DNSKEY records for the root, com, and example.com zones.
 When a query was made for ftp.example.com, the recursive server believed it already had most of the information we needed.
-It knew what nameservers served example.com and its associated signature.
+It knew what nameservers served example.com and their addresses, so it went directly to one of those to get the AAAA record for ftp.example.com and its associated signature.
 But when it tried to validate the signature, it used the cached copy of the DNSKEY, and that is when our friend had the problem.
 Their recursive server had a copy of the old DNSKEY in its cache, but the AAAA record for ftp.example.com was signed with the new key.
 So, not surprisingly, the signature could not validate.

 How should we roll the keys for example.com?
 A clue to the answer is to note that the problem came about because the DNSKEY records were cached by the recursive server.
 What would have happened had our friend flushed the DNSKEY records from the recursive server's cache before making the query?
-That would have worked; those records would have been retrieved from example.com's nameservers at the same time that we retrieved the AAAA record for ftp.example.com.
+That would have worked; those records would have been retrieved from example.com's nameservers at the same time that we retrieved the AAAA record for ftp. example.com.
 Our friend's server would have obtained the new key along with the AAAA record and associated signature created with the new key, and all would have been well.